milhcbt/dockerfile/alpine/alpine-3.5-openjre-8.0-tomcat-7.0/README.md

-Apache Tomcat 7.0 + OpenJRE 8.0 Image from Modified Base Image of Alpine (3.5).
+Apache Tomcat 7.0 + OpenJRE 8.0 Image from Modified Base Image of Alpine.
 This image is ready to run using custom User ID with non-root user execution for OpenShift ready.

 Build with love from Gegerkalong, Bandung, Indonesia.